XWP’s contributions

 But there’s a lot to WordPress that isn’t WordPress Core.
 Documentation, plugins, and community events are all incredibly important parts of what makes WordPress so successful too—they just don’t fall under the ‘Core’ label!

-How We Currently Contribute to WordPress
+How we currently contribute to WordPress

 When a new version of WordPress Core is released, there is one group responsible for making sure everything goes smoothly: Release Leads.
 These are the people who manage the entire release process, from coordinating the work of the contributors to ensuring that the new version is thoroughly tested.
 It’s a big job, but someone has to do it!